GurpreetSingh97/Raspberry-Pi-Car/README.md

 ## Usage

-1. Run the Python script `robot.py` using the following command:
+1. Run the Python script `rasPiCar.py` using the following command:

     ```bash
-    python robot.py
+    python rasPiCar.py
     ```

-2. Use the keyboard arrow keys for controlling the robot:
+2. Use the keyboard arrow keys for controlling the car:
    - Press `w` for forward movement (if it's safe based on ultrasonic sensor reading).
    - Press `s` for backward movement.
    - Press `a` for left turn.
    - Press `d` for right turn.

-3. The ultrasonic sensor continuously monitors the distance in front of the robot.
-If the distance falls below 20cm, the robot stops moving forward to avoid obstacles.
+3. The ultrasonic sensor continuously monitors the distance in front of the car.
+If the distance falls below 20cm, the car stops moving forward to avoid obstacles.

 4. The camera captures video frames and displays them in a window with FPS overlay.
 Press `q` to quit the camera feed window.